navidadkhah/DataScience-linearAlgebra/README.md

 Processing data from laliga with pandas and numpy

 # linear-algebra
-about matrix and special vector and special value
+about matrix and Eigen vector and Eigen value